alsalafiyyah/alsalafiyyah.github.io/_posts/knowledge/2020-10-12-duties-of-teachers.md

 The Prophet (peace be upon him) is reported to have said: "**A servant (of Allah) is deprived of Rizq (provision) because of the sin they commit.**" [^6]

 More eloquent still is the Saying of Allah (Glorified be He): "**And whatever of misfortune befalls you, it is because of what your hands have earned.
-And He pardons much.**" [Al-shura: 42:30] See the Qur’ân Verse 35:45).
+And He pardons much.**" [Al-shura:30]

+See the Qur’ân Verse 35:45).

 Allah (Exalted be He) also says: "**O you who believe!
 If you obey and fear Allâh, He will grant you Furqân [(a criterion to judge between right and wrong), or (Makhraj, i.e. a way for you to get out from every difficulty)]**" [Al-Anfal: 29]